techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Firewalls.md

 ##  Difficulties

+I didn't encounter any major difficulties during this assignment, once I understood how to add the Inbound Security Rules.

 ##  Results

 ###  1. During the creation of my new VM for this excercise, I added a cloud-init script to install the nginx web server: